 Jill Perkins joined Sun Valley Community School in 1989 and currently serves as Learning Specialist Department Director.

 Jill holds a BS in education from the University of Wisconsin, Eau Claire.

 Prior to her current position at the school, Jill taught in schools in Wisconsin for five years.

 At Sun Valley Community School, Jill finds inspiration in the students and in her colleagues.
 "The students inspire me every day with their perseverance through a challenging curriculum, their spontaneity, and their joy," she says, "and my colleagues inspire me to seek continued growth as an educator—and make me laugh when a laugh is needed."

 For Jill, time away from school is dedicated to her family.
 "My biggest passion is to love life with my husband, Don, and my daughter, Hope.
 They are my world beyond school, and time with them means everything to me," she says.
 She also enjoys listening to audio books, hiking local trails with her husband and her shelter dog, Cosmos, and spending time in her garden.

 Jill and Don's daughter, Hope, is a 2016 graduate of the school.

-Heather Town transitioned to Elementary School Learning Specialist in the fall of 2018.
+Heather Christiansen transitioned to Elementary School Learning Specialist in the fall of 2018.
 She also serves as the school's Greenhouse Coordinator.

 Heather has been a member of the Elementary School faculty since 2004, most recently serving as a classroom assistant.
 Prior, she also served as a substitute teacher for long-term absences.